jayrambhia/jayrambhia.github.com/_posts/2016-05-26-rxjava-debounce.markdown

 Whoa, this new found knowledge helped me a lot in making my Rx form validator and yeah, `debounce` it pretty kickass.

+I have written a post about the form validation using RxJava which you can read here - **[RxJava for Form Validation](/blog/rx-form-validations)**

 P.S.
 One operator at a time and soon I'll be there, drowning in the lava of RxJava.